-SAN DIEGO -- To say storage virtualization was a part of the discussion at this spring's Storage Networking World (SNW) would be an understatement -- over the course of two days, users were treated to no less than 17 sessions on storage virtualization,
+SAN DIEGO -- To say storage virtualization was a part of the discussion at this spring's Storage Networking World (SNW) would be an understatement -- over the course of two days, users were treated to no less than 17 sessions on storage virtualization, including two keynote speeches.

 Among the satisfied virtualization users was keynote speaker Mark Douglas, vice president technology for eHarmony.com, who said his company has 100 terabytes (TB) of 3PARdata Inc. storage area network (SAN) storage deployed behind ONStor Inc. network attached storage (NAS) gateways.
 Douglas said his company chose the 3PAR array because it virtualizes disks in the subsystem for easier provisioning, and the NAS gateway because it doesn't require SAN expertise to run the storage system.